utdata/rwdir/docs/05-sums-import.md

 Again, by reading through the [documentation](https://www.dla.mil/DispositionServices/Offers/Reutilization/LawEnforcement/PublicInformation/) about this data I learned about controlled vs non-controlled property.
 Basically non-controlled generic stuff like boots and blankets are removed from the data after one year, but controlled items like guns and airplanes remain on the list until they are returned to the military for disposal.
 It is the mainly the controlled items we are concerned with.

-There isn't anything the data that says it is "controlled" and really no clear indication in the documentation on how to tell what is what.
+There isn't anything within the data that says it is "controlled" and really no clear indication in the documentation on how to tell what is what.
 So, I emailed the agency and asked them.
 Here was their answer, edited:

 > Property with the DEMIL codes A and Q6 are considered non-controlled general property and fall off the LESO property books after one year.
 All other Demil codes are considered controlled items and stay on the LESO property book until returned to DLA for disposition/disposal.
 However, there are some exceptions.
 For instance, aircraft are always controlled regardless of the demil code.
 Also, LESO has the discretion to keep items as controlled despite the demil code.
 This happens with some high value items.
 There isn’t a standard minimum value.
 It also may also depend on the type of property.